TBD54566975/ssi-service/README.md

 ## Design Thinking

-The design of the service, at present, assumes it will be run by a single organization.
-Additional design work is needed around authentication and authorization schemes to access the service and its functionalities, possible User Interfaces to use the service, and much more!
+The design of the service, at present, assumes it will be run by a single entity.
+Additional work is needed around authentication and authorization schemes to access the service and its functionalities, possible User Interfaces to use the service, and much more!
+Please [open a discussion](https://github.com/TBD54566975/collaboration/discussions) if you are interested in helping shape the future of this project.

 ## Contributing